wukrit/slack-app-template/README.md

 1. Go to Install App in the Slack settings and click the button to install.
 You will receive a Bot User OAuth Access Token.
 1. Add a `.env` file to your repository with `SLACK_BOT_TOKEN=your_token_here`
 ### Test It!
 Now you should be ready to test it out.
 In your Slack workspace use the shortcut menu :zap: to select your shortcut.
-If everything is set up then your app should send you a DM with "Hello, world!"
+If everything is set up then your app should send you a DM with "Hello, [your name]!"